 “As the sky grows dark and the moon glows bright, as strange creatures and critters appear in the night, as goblins growl and the werewolves whine, hope that Halloween sends a chill up your spine!”

-Wishing you a delightfully spooky Halloween,
+Wishing you a delightfully eerie Halloween,